Stivarga

 Some products that may interact with this drug include: irinotecan, other drugs that can cause bleeding/bruising (including antiplatelet drugs such as clopidogrel, NSAIDs such as ibuprofen, "blood thinners" such as warfarin).

 Aspirin can increase the risk of bleeding when used with this medication.
-However, if your doctor has directed you to take low-dose aspirin for heart attack or stroke prevention (usually 81-162 milligrams a day), you should continue taking it unless your doctor instructs you otherwise.
+However, if your doctor has told you to take low-dose aspirin to prevent heart attack or stroke (usually 81-162 milligrams a day), you should keep taking the aspirin unless your doctor tells you not to.
 Ask your doctor or pharmacist for more details.

 Other medications can affect the removal of regorafenib from your body, which may affect how regorafenib works.
 Examples include nefazodone, ritonavir, St. John's wort, telithromycin, azole antifungals (such as ketoconazole, itraconazole), macrolide antibiotics (such as clarithromycin), HIV protease inhibitors (such as nelfinavir), rifamycins (such as rifabutin, rifampin), drugs used to treat seizures (such as phenytoin), among others.